islomar/parrotter/README.md

 * Redesign how the CommandLineProcessor constructor works: we should not pass every new action there... it's crazy.

 * Maybe the enum is not worthy and it is better a constant (symbol() is very annoying).

-* Use Spock.
-* Review I do not return anything MODIFIABLE.
+* Review I do not return anything MODIFIABLE >> findUser() should return a user with a save() which calls the userRepository (e.g. after updating the followers).
-* Review Feature tests: mock or unmock anything?
-* Review Service tests: mock or unmock anything?
+* Leave only one model?
+Add List<Message> to User?
+User would be an entity and Message a VO.
+The domain seems to be onlye one.

 * Review the levels of abstractions.
 * Clean up comments, TODOs, etc.